Diarrhea in Children

 The healthcare provider will ask about your child’s symptoms and health history.
 He

 or she will give your child a physical exam.
-Your child may have lab tests to check
+If the healthcare provider feels that

-- A sigmoidoscopy.
-This test lets the healthcare provider check the inside of part of
+Sigmoidoscopy.
+This test lets your healthcare provider check the inside of part of the large intestine.

-your child’s large intestine.
-It helps to tell what is causing diarrhea, stomach pain,
+It helps to tell what is causing diarrhea.
+A short, flexible, lighted tube (sigmoidoscope)

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also